Jacobean debate on the Union: Prophetic interpreters

-Commissions and parliamentary processes
+Union in Parliament

 Formally the business of moving to a closer union was given to a commission; its English membership included Sir George Carew the diplomat, and Sir Henry Hobart the lawyer.
-Comprising a large group of 39 from the English side, it signed a prospective treaty on 6 December 1604.
-Substantive work on the border laws was done in subcommittee of the union commission from late 1604, by English and Scottish lawyers: Francis Bacon, John Bennett, Daniel Dunne, Sir John Herbert, Sir Thomas Hesketh, Sir Henry Hobart (Hubbard) and Lawrence Tanfield, acting with Thomas Craig, Sir Thomas Hamilton, John Shairp of Houston and John Skene.
+Comprising a large group of 39 from the English side, it put forth a prospective treaty for incorporating union on 6 December 1604.
+Substantive work on the affairs of the border counties was done by a committee of the union commission from late 1604, by English and Scottish lawyers: Francis Bacon, John Bennett, Daniel Dunne, Sir John Herbert, Sir Thomas Hesketh, Sir Henry Hobart (Hubbard) and Lawrence Tanfield, acting with Thomas Craig, Sir Thomas Hamilton, John Shairp of Houston and John Skene.

-From this point onwards the measure ran into parliamentary opposition, manifested in the House of Commons.
+From this point onwards the proposed union ran into substantial parliamentary opposition in the House of Commons.
 It was orchestrated by Henry Wriothesley, 3rd Earl of Southampton through Sir Maurice Berkeley, Sir Herbert Croft, Sir Henry Neville, and Sir Edwin Sandys.

-Particularly the target of parliamentary tactics by Sandys, the bill to ratify the proposed treaty was bogged down for over two years, and in mid-1607 the Parliament of England passed only a much mutilated form, which abolished laws hostile to Scotland.
+Particularly the target of parliamentary tactics by Sandys, the bill to ratify the proposed treaty was bogged down for over two years, and in mid-1607 the Parliament of England passed only a much mutilated form (4 Jas.
+1. c.
+1), which abolished laws hostile to Scotland.

-North of the border, the Scottish parliament set up its own commission in July 1604, a group of 30 of whom any 20 could act.
-It included Alexander Livingstone, 1st Earl of Linlithgow, and a group from it was at court (Whitehall Palace in the London area) from October to December that year.
-The parliament's proceedings on the union issue then showed unaccustomed independence of the Scottish crown.
+North of the border, the Parliament of Scotland set up its own commission in July 1604, a group of 30 of whom any 20 could act.
+It included Alexander Livingstone, 1st Earl of Linlithgow, and a group from it was at court in London (Whitehall Palace) from October to December that year.
+Parliamentary proceedings on the union issue showed unaccustomed independence from the Crown, no doubt bolstered by the King’s physical distance and inability to readily intervene.
 A matching act of 1607 removed laws hostile to England; it also addressed justice in the border area.

-The proposed closer union was effectively prevented by opposition in the House of Commons in 1607.
+The proposed closer union was effectively prevented by opposition in the English House of Commons in 1607.
 Leading opponents of union were Thomas Wentworth and Henry Yelverton.
 A notably disingenuous tactic of Sandys, to argue that only a "perfect" union should be accepted, was decisive in this session by its blocking of incremental progress.

-The stalling of union in the English legislature did not immediately put an end to discussions on legal union.
+The stalling of union in the English Parliament did not immediately kill the idea.
 King James pursued the matter further through George Home, 1st Earl of Dunbar, and then in discussions with Alexander Seton, 1st Earl of Dunfermline in 1608.
 The Scots resisted changes to their legal system.
 Bacon, who was not averse to reform of English law on civil law principles, wrote for the king Preparation Toward the Union of the Laws of England and Scotland (later published).
-English and Scottish representatives met again.
-Little came of these moves.
+English and Scottish representatives met again, but came of these moves.